What If My Spouse Won’t Consent To Divorce?

 At Rowe Law Offices, P.C., our attorneys offer a free initial consultation to answer your questions about contested and uncontested divorce.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.

 How Long Does It Take To Get A Divorce In Pennsylvania?

 If you and your spouse agree, you can obtain a final divorce 90 days from your separation date.
 If your spouse does not consent to a divorce, however, you have two options:

 - Plead no-fault and wait two years from your separation date until you can see a divorce master and obtain a final divorce

 - Plead a fault ground such as indignity or adultery, after which you can obtain a divorce in 90 days.